Studies in Applied Mathematics

 Online ISSN: 1467-9590

-Use standard paper and type on only one side.
-Double-space all lines, including footnotes and references.
-The title page should include the authors, their complete affiliations and contact information, key words, and a short abstract.
-Acknowledgments, if any, should appear on the title page as a footnote.
+The title page should contain authors, their complete affiliations and contact information, key words, and a short abstract.

 Begin with an introductory section that briefly summarizes the main results and explains the paper's significance and contribution to mathematics.
 Main headings, and all items requiring numbers (e.g., Lemmas, Theorems, Corollaries, and Propositions), should be numbered consecutively throughout the paper.
 The statements themselves should be in italics.
 If it is necessary to number display equations, they should be numbered on the right, consecutively throughout the paper.
 Secondary headings should be double-numbered by section ( e.g., 2.1, 2.2, etc.).
 Mathematical symbols should be in italics unless, of course, another typeface is necessary (e.g., boldface, roman).
 A short concluding section may be useful for summarizing the technical results in a qualitative fashion.

-The backmatter should appear as follows: appendix (if any), references, footnotes (if any) numbered consecutively starting with 1, and author(s) affiliation(s).
+The backmatter should appear as follows: acknowledgments, appendix (if any) and references.

 References should be cited in the text in order of appearance by number .
 References at the end of the manuscript should be arranged by number and follow the style of these examples:

 1. J. HUNTER and J. B. KELLER.
 Weakly nonlinear high frequency waves, Comm.
 Pure Appl.
 Math.
 36:547-569 (1983).

 2. J. SMOLLER, Shock Waves and Reaction-Diffusion Equations, Springer-Verlag, New York, 1983.

 More detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com/bauthor/illustration.asp.